FAQ

 Do I need a provisional driving licence before I can book the theory test?

 Yes — a valid UK provisional driving licence is required both to book the test and to sit it on the day.
-You can apply for a provisional from 3 months before your 17th birthday (or 16th, for a moped or for car/moped applicants on the higher rate of the mobility part of PIP), but you cannot sit the theory test until the licence is valid for your age category.
+The minimum age to apply for a provisional licence is 15 years and 9 months, which in practice lets car / motorcycle candidates apply about 3 months before their 17th birthday.
+The age floor is 16 for a moped; car applicants on the higher weekly rate of the mobility part of PIP can also apply from 16.
+You cannot sit the theory test until the licence is valid for your age category.

 Source: gov.uk — pass mark and result